eladefneerkan/CHECKPOINT/README.md

 * Allison Gao - [Scotoplane@g.ucla.edu]
 * Jeffrey Joseph - [jjeffrey0022@gmail.com]

+## Description

 **CHECKPOINT** is a social cataloging website for video game fans.
-Users can create profiles to track their “Played” and “To Play” lists of video games, rate video games, leave reviews, read other users’ reviews, and add other users as friends.
-It serves as an extensive database for users can browse information on video games and connect with other users interested in similar games.
+Users can create profiles to track anything from wishlists to favorite games; create lists of video games for any topic.
+Rate video games, leave reviews, read and vote on other users’ reviews, and add others as friends.
+It serves as an extensive database for users to browse information on video games and connect with other users.
 ---

 ## Features